Free AWS Certified Security - Specialty (SCS-C03) Practice Questions

 - Create a custom WAF rule with a regex pattern set that matches credit card number formats and apply it to the request body component.

-- Configure WAF Bot Control to detect and block automated credit card testing attacks.
+- Configure AWS WAF Bot Control in targeted inspection mode to detect and block automated credit card testing and carding attacks against the application.

-- Enable the AWS Managed Rules Common Rule Set, which includes PCI DSS sensitive data detection.
+- Enable the AWS Managed Rules Common Rule Set, which includes PCI DSS sensitive data detection for regulated fields submitted in requests.

 A company needs to implement centralized certificate management for internal services running on EC2 instances.
 Certificates must be automatically rotated before expiration, and private keys must never leave the AWS environment.
 Certificate issuance should be automated through infrastructure as code.
 Which solution meets these requirements?

 - Deploy HashiCorp Vault on EC2 to manage certificate issuance.
-Configure Vault's PKI secrets engine with automatic rotation and store root CA keys in AWS CloudHSM.
+Configure Vault's PKI secrets engine with automatic rotation, store the root CA keys in AWS CloudHSM, and distribute certificates to instances using the Vault agent.

 - Create a private CA using AWS Certificate Manager Private CA. Use ACM to issue private certificates that can be exported to EC2 instances.
 Automate renewal through Systems Manager State Manager.

-- Use AWS Certificate Manager (ACM) to request public certificates and deploy them to EC2 instances.
-ACM handles automatic renewal.
+- Use AWS Certificate Manager (ACM) to request public certificates and associate them with the EC2 instances from the ACM console.
+ACM handles automatic renewal so certificates never expire unexpectedly.

 - Generate certificates using OpenSSL in a Lambda function.
 Store certificates in Secrets Manager with automatic rotation.
 Deploy to EC2 instances using Systems Manager.